Getting your price quote right is often the difference between winning business or losing out (again).

 Following up with potential customers is vital for closing sales.
 But doing it too soon can come across as pushy.

 Two or three days is a great timeframe for following up on leads.
-That keeps your front of mind without being too forward.
+That keeps you front of mind without being too forward.

 Again, price quoting software is perfect for follow-ups.
 You can automate emails to reach out to prospects who request a quote.